dprojects/dprojects/README.md

-Coding for me was always some kind of hobby, never hard job.
 I like improving things, making things simpler.
+Coding for me was always some kind of hobby.
+I have never treated coding as hard work for money only, coding was always more like a hobby, even when I was working in a corporation as a Software Engineer.
+However, I hate manipulations of any kind.
+I see all of them and I turn into deamon then ;-)

 ### Current activity

-My current activity is mostly focused at my [Woodworking](https://github.com/dprojects/Woodworking) project at FreeCAD.
+My current activity is mostly focused at my [Woodworking](https://github.com/dprojects/Woodworking) extension for FreeCAD.
 However, I am not part of the FreeCAD team and I am not connected with FreeCAD.
-It's just my hobby, nothing more.
+Coding and woodworking is my hobby, nothing more.

 ### My accounts